-Smoothies are still my favorite way of getting additional vegetables into my family’s diet and quick breakfasts are a must, especially for little ones who need to eat shortly after waking.
+Smoothies are one of my favorite ways to get additional vegetables into my family’s diet.
+And hey, quick breakfasts are a must, especially for little ones who need to eat shortly after waking.
 Combining the two just makes sense, doesn’t it?

 Buying fresh, organic fruits and veggies in bulk and freezing them really helps to control costs and still allow us to eat organic about 90% of the time.
 We also find large bags of frozen organic fruits are on sale often, so the freezer section has become our friend when looking for smoothie ingredients.